gauxs/sysd/hld/1. foundation/2. data_querying/readme.md

 # Data Querying

+> The mechanism by which application developer can ask for the data stored in DB.

 ### Imperative Query Language

 1. An **imperative query language** tells the computer to perform certain operations in a certain order.